prog2-unimi/jubbiot/README.md

 considered successful if the *actual* output is (in some sense) equal to the *expected* one.

-### Java 25 and the IO class

-Java 25 introduced the `IO` class in the `java.lang` package that provides static methods to read from standard input and write to standard output.
-The way such class works is incompatible with the way standard input and output are redirected by the `BlackBoxTestsGenerator` class.

-**If you want to use this library with Java 25, please avoid using the `IO` class.**

 ## Example

 An [example](example) project is provided to show the basic idea.